eslint/markdown/rfcs/configure-file-name-from-block-meta.md

 ### Name Uniqueness

 Codeblocks must have unique file paths for ESLint processing.
-If a codeblock has the same file path as a previously processed codeblock, processing should throw an error.
+If a codeblock has the same file path as a previously processed codeblock, it will have a sequentially increasing number appended before their extensions.
+For example, given three blocks with the same name, would in order become:

+-   `example`: `example`, `example-1`, `example-2`
+-   `example.js`: `example.js`, `example-1.js`, `example-2.js`
+-   `example.test.ts`: `example.test.ts`, `example-1.test.ts`, `example-2.test.ts`

-If multiple code blocks require the same _file_ name, they can be given different _directory paths_ to ensure uniqueness:
+Alternately, if multiple code blocks require the same _file_ name, developers can give different _directory paths_ to ensure uniqueness:

 ````md
 ```json title="example-1/package.json"